Unable to connect locally? Contact Military OneSource via secure live chat or call 800-342-9647.

 Every month, Animal Care provides rabies vaccinations, registration tags and microchips for a nominal fee at one of our neighborhood Rabies Clinics.
 All Broward County residents are invited to attend.

 There are no specific laws about quarantine for pets upon arrival in Miami-Dade or Broward counties.
 In Miami-Dade County, any animal that has bitten a human or is suspected of having rabies or bitten by a known rabid animal shall be impounded and quarantined for 10 days from the date of the bite.
+Check with local veterinarians for more information.
+Establish care with a local veterinarian before emergencies.

 A “dangerous dog” is defined as one that: